Accountability

 A person working on a laptop at a desk, with a coffee cup, notebook, and pen nearby, and a clipboard displaying charts and graphs.

-The information below presents a 12-month audit of independently reported histopathology results across 5 clinics.
+The information below presents 2 audits of independently reported histopathology results across 5 clinics.
 In contrast to registry-based audits that rely on clinician self-reporting, this review is generated directly from pathology data, reducing reporting bias and providing an objective measure of outcomes.

 For Patients